Hardwired-Neurons Language Processing Units as General-Purpose Cognitive Substrates: Discussion

+\revtarget{blue_green}\textbullet{} \textbf{Model Updates.} \uname{} updates are performance steps.
+There is no task that GPT-5.2 can handle but GPT-5.1 cannot attempt, just as the release of B100 did not render H100 obsolete.
+The "blue-green" deployment model can be adopted for seamless updates: When a model update is validated on GPU testbeds, new "green" \uname{} can be manufactured while the "blue" \uname{} continue serving traffic.
+Estimated turnaround time is 6–8 weeks.
+The cost is comparable with regular processor re-spins thanks to the Sea-of-Neurons.

-Future works extending \uname{} include: (1) \textbf{Design for Process Variation Tolerance (PVT)}, adding hardware redundancy and online integrity self-correcting such as Error-Correction Codes (ECC) for higher yield; (2) \textbf{Enhanced Flexibility on Sea-of-Neurons}, enabling hyper-parameter updates with annual re-spin by programmable dataflow; (3) \textbf{Automated Design and Test}, including an automated Hardwired-Neuron Compiler for shorten delay in the design flow; (4) \textbf{Extended Application Scenarios}, implementing LoRA (leaving a small portion of dynamic weights), conditional decoding (programmable sampling algorithms), and support of use cases other than generation (sequence scoring, text-embedding, etc.).
-(5) \textbf{Scalability for Extremely Large Models}, However, we see no obvious technical obstacles towards implementing these features on \uname{}.
+\textbullet{} \textbf{Future works.} (1) \emph{Enhanced Flexibility on Sea-of-Neurons}, enabling hyper-parameter updates with annual re-spin by programmable dataflow; (2) \emph{Automated Design and Test}, including an automated Hardwired-Neuron Compiler for shortening the delay in the design flow; (3) \emph{Extended Application Scenarios}, implementing conditional decoding (programmable sampling algorithms), and support of use cases other than generation (sequence scoring, text-embedding, etc.); (4) \emph{LoRA for Post-Deployment Updates}, adding $\sim$1\% field-programmable HNs at side-channel to accommodate dynamic weights.
+However, we foresee no significant technical obstacles to implementing these features on the \uname{}.